vivesweb/led_raspberry/README.md

 # RESUME OF METHODS:

-- **CREATE LED:**
+**CREATE LED ON GPIO PORT 'X':**

 - You can pass $fpUnexport & $fpExport file handles if you have more than 1 led.
-In this way, only 1 open file has done for Export and Unexport.
-If not params given, every led will open and close individually a export and unexport.
+In this way, only 1 file will be openned for Export and Unexport.
+If not params given, every led will open and close individually files for export and unexport.
+With $fpUnexport & $fpExport params yo will get a better performance.

 Without file handles: